Nursery 2024 - 2025

 Here you can explore information about our daily routines and what we’re learning in class.

-Our Nursery team this year remains the same.
+Our Nursery team this term remains the same.
 I, Mrs Calderbank, will continue as class teacher.
 Supporting me will be Mrs Oakes, our part-time teaching assistant, and Mrs Coverley, our full-time teaching assistant.
 We are also supported by our two midday assistants, Mrs Zahan and Mrs Rehan, who take great care of the children during lunchtime.The children now enjoy their lunch breaks in the reception playground, where they have the opportunity to play alongside the reception children.

 With the warmer days fast approaching and children starting to take off their jumpers and cardigans, we kindly ask that all clothing and footwear be clearly labelled with your child’s name.
 This helps ensure any misplaced items can be returned quickly.